JunfengGaolab/Counting-Aphids/Automatic_aphid_counting/README.md

 ## Contact
-If you have any issue, please contact us.
+If you have any issues, please contact us with email jugao@lincoln.ac.uk.